I meet the eligibility requirements and am a Henry Ford patient. How can I get a vaccine?

 In fact, those with an underlying illness or health condition are at an increased risk of developing severe side effects or hospitalization due to COVID-19.

 If you have any condition that weakens your immune system, you may not have protection against COVID-19 infection.

 However, it is safe to receive the vaccine if you are immunocompromised.
 For instance, if you are infected with HIV, you're on immunosuppressive medication, or you're a transplant recipient, there are no safety concerns but you may not get as strong a protective response.

 You should address your individual concerns with your primary medical provider.

-Both the Moderna and Pfizer vaccines can cause side effects that are similar to symptoms associated with other vaccines, such as injection site pain in the arm, fever, muscle pain, chills and headache.
+The COVID-19 vaccines can cause side effects that are similar to symptoms associated with other vaccines, such as injection site pain in the arm, fever, muscle pain, chills and headache.
 The frequency of these side effects may be greater than with other vaccines.
 While the symptoms may be uncomfortable, and at times intense, they should go away within 24-48 hours.
-Most volunteers in the studies continued to perform their normal daily activities.
+Most people are able to perform their normal daily activities.

-With the Pfizer vaccine, common side effects include sore arm, headache, fatigue, lymph node swelling or fever, which may be worsen after the second dose.
+Common side effects include sore arm, headache, fatigue, lymph node swelling, nausea and/or fever, which may be worsen after the second dose of the Pfizer or Moderna vaccine.
 This is an indication that the vaccine is working.
 (That said, if you don’t experience side effects, you should not be concerned.
 The same level of protection is expected.)

-If I have side effects after receiving the vaccine, am I contagious to those around me?
+If I have side effects after receiving a vaccine, am I contagious to those around me?

 If you have side effects after vaccination, this does not mean you are in any way contagious to your family or community.
 You cannot develop COVID-19 from these vaccines.